Measuring Uncertainty Calibration: Implementation Details

 \paragraph{Validation subsampling} For speed we evaluate the held-out quantities on a uniformly sampled subset $V_k'\subseteq V_k$ per fold, with size $\min\{15000,\max(5000,\,0.05\,n)\}$.
 Each validation point is still scored by a model trained without it, so the conditional independence and i.i.d.\ assumptions required by the empirical-Bernstein step remain valid; subsampling only increases variance (slightly loosening the bound) and does not alter $\delta$–allocation or correctness.

-\paragraph{Shift aggregation in Bucketing.} We evaluate the Lipschitz+bucketing bound for every candidate partition defined by a bucket count $B$ and a fractional shift \(r\in\{0,\dots,R\!-\!1\}\) (offset \(r/B\)); using a per-candidate confidence level \(\delta/(BR)\), we take the \emph{minimum} bound over all \((B,r)\).
+\paragraph{Shift aggregation in bucketing.} Here, ``bucketing'' means uniform bins in score space: for a given bucket count $B$ we use an (approximately) equal-width grid over $[0,1]$ with bin width $\approx 1/B$, and the ``shift'' moves the internal bin boundaries by a small fraction of one bin width (while keeping the endpoints at $0$ and $1$).
+This is not quantile/equal-count binning.
+We then evaluate the Lipschitz+bucketing bound for every candidate partition defined by a bucket count $B$ and a fractional shift \(r\in\{0,\dots,R\!-\!1\}\) (offset \(r/B\)); using a per-candidate confidence level \(\delta/(BR)\), we take the \emph{minimum} bound over all \((B,r)\).
 By a union bound, this aggregate is valid at overall level \(\delta\).